info-telecom-strasbourg/site-web/README.md

 To add a package to the site and on Ionos, follow : <br>
 https://www.ionos.com/digitalguide/websites/web-development/using-php-composer-in-ionos-webhosting-packages/

-A file `.env.example` a file is present in the website directory, rename it to `.env`.
+A file `.env.example` is present in the website directory, rename it to `.env`.
 Then modify the information concerning the connection to the database.
 You must have already created a database to be able to connect to it.

 The lines to modify are:
 ```